wwarthen/RomWBW/Source/Doc/Architecture.md

 Reports information about the audio device unit specified.

-At this stage, only one driver type is supported (SN76489), but is envisaged that more will be added in the future.

 Register B reports the audio device type (see below).

 Registers HL and DE contain relevant port addresses for the hardware